szu-security-group/IntegrityCheckingUsingSCFII/README.md

 # Cloud Storage Auditing System Using Serverless ComputingII

-Cloud storage, as a new type of computing infrastructure, greatly facilitates users in building application systems, but at the same time, it also brings data security issues.
-Although existing cloud storage audit solutions have made significant progress in theory, they still face challenges of high cost and low efficiency in practical applications.
-For this reason, this
+Cloud storage, as a modern infrastructure, significantly simplifies the development of application systems, yet it introduces data security challenges.
+While existing cloud storage audit solutions have made theoretical advancements, they still face issues of high cost and inefficiency in real-world use.

-The article proposes a cloud storage audit system based on Serverless Cloud Function (SCF), which is more efficient than the current one
+This project proposes a cloud storage auditing system based on Serverless Cloud Function (SCF), improving efficiency over current solutions.
+It enhances the practicality of cloud storage auditing through three key areas:
-There are plans that promote the practical availability of cloud storage audit technology from three aspects.
-Firstly, a parallel data based on multiple TCP connections was proposed
+1. **Improved Operational Efficiency:** Using parallel data transmission based on multiple TCP connections.
-The cloud based solution has improved the operational efficiency of the cloud storage audit system.
-Secondly, a method was proposed to increase cloud resource utilization while reducing SCF execution
+2. **Cost Reduction:** A method to maximize cloud resource utilization while reducing SCF execution time.
-The method of time has reduced the cost of cloud storage auditing.
-Thirdly, an automated method for deploying cloud service systems has been proposed, which improves cloud storage auditing
-The usability of the system.
-The experimental results show that the system performs excellently in large-scale data auditing tasks: this solution can be applied in existing cloud service environments
-Rapid deployment in the environment, compared to existing solutions, the audit time is only 10% of the original system, and the cost of each audit is 5% of the original system.
-Therefore, this system
-The practical application of the unified cloud storage audit solution provides strong support, and the technology proposed in this article has reference significance for serverless computing applications.
+3. **Automated Deployment:** A system to streamline cloud service deployment, increasing usability.

+Experimental results demonstrate the system's strong performance in large-scale data auditing tasks.
+Compared to existing solutions, audit time is reduced to just 10%, while audit cost is only 5% of the original.
+This solution provides robust support for the practical application of unified cloud storage auditing, with valuable insights for serverless computing applications.

-SCF, as a computing interface for object storage, involves three parties: users, storage services, and computing services.
-The SCF based cloud storage audit system includes the following steps:
+SCF, as an interface for object storage, involves three key components: users, storage services, and computing services.
+The SCF-based cloud storage auditing system follows these steps:

 <div align="center">
     <img src="mdPics/System2.png" alt="System2" style="zoom:50%;" />